[ Skip Main Nav ]

-Our doctoral degree programs are focused on the fields of Business and Management, Education, Health Care, Nursing, and Psychology.
-Within these fields we have 10 doctoral programs, and a specialist degree.
+Our doctoral degree programs focus on the fields of Business and Management, Education, and Health Care.
+Within these fields we have seven doctoral programs, and a specialist degree.

-Review our degree programs, and then speak with an enrollment advisor to make sure your choice is available in your state.
+Review our degree programs, and then speak with an Enrollment Representative to make sure your choice is available in your state.

 A specialization places a specific emphasis of study within a larger degree program.
 The School of Advanced Studies offers three specializations within two degree programs:

-University of Phoenix doctoral programs are primarily online, with two or three face-to-face residency experiences depending on your program of study.
+University of Phoenix® doctoral programs are primarily online, with three face-to-face residency experiences.
 The only exception is the Post-Master’s Educational Specialist degree, which does not have a residency.
 Residencies are available in select cities.
 This means you can attend class from anywhere in the world.

-All of the School of Advanced Studies doctoral programs are online programs.
-While the doctoral programs have a face-to-face residency component, the courses are conducted primarily online.
-As an online learner, you will still have access to the facilities and support opportunities available at our more than 100 University of Phoenix campus locations.
+All of the School of Advanced Studies doctoral programs are online programs (with a face-to-face residency component).
+As an online student, you will still have access to the facilities and support opportunities available at our more than 100 University of Phoenix campus locations.